ibowditch/userdocs/_build/html/_sources/background.md.txt

 All RFS brigades are required, by [State Law](https://www.rfs.nsw.gov.au/__data/assets/pdf_file/0007/44098/1.4.3-Public-Access-to-Government-Information-v1.0.pdf), to ensure that all members and visitors record their attendance when participating in brigade activities.
-These records are occasionally required during Coronial or other enquiries, and may also be used to support claims under Workers Compensation legislation, among other things.

 Traditionally, attendance was recorded in an Attendance Book, normally placed at the front of the station.
 Brigade Officers completed the details of the activity at the top of each page,